kristo-baricevic/iMesssage_scheduler/README.md

 ## Unit Tests

-To run all unit tests, navigate to the infrastructure folder to access the docker container for the api, then run this command:
+To run all Django unit tests, navigate to the infrastructure folder to access the docker container for the api, then run this command:

 docker compose exec api python3 manage.py test scheduler

+To run the gateway unit tests, navigate to root and run this command:

+PYTHONPATH=apps/gateway python3 -m unittest -v apps/gateway/tests/test_gateway.py

+To run an e2e test, navigate to run and run:

+python3 apps/gateway/tests/test_e2e_gateway.py

+(The e2e test will create messages in your postgres instance that will show up on the UI.)